John Clifford, 7th Baron Clifford: Career

 At his father's death on 18 August 1391, Clifford, then aged about three, inherited the title and the position of hereditary High Sheriff of Westmorland.
 He was summoned to Parliament from 21 September 1411 to 26 February 1421.

 He took part in a great tournament at Carlisle between six English and six Scottish knights, and in the war in France.
-He was at the Siege of Harfleur and at the Battle of Agincourt, where he was indented to serve Henry V with 3 archers.
+He was at the Siege of Harfleur and at the Battle of Agincourt, where he was intended to serve Henry V with 3 archers.
 He accepted the surrender of Cherbourg.
 He was made a Knight of the Garter on 3 May 1421.
 He was a legatee in the will of his cousin, Henry V.

 He was killed at the Siege of Meaux on 13 March 1422, and is said to have been buried at Bolton Priory.
 His widow, who died 26 October 1436, is buried at Staindrop, Durham.